biscuitboost/yourbanger-fe/src/data/post/last-minute-gift-ideas.md

   - birthday gifts
 author: YourBanger.com Team
 metadata:
-  title: "Last-Minute Gift Ideas That Don't Look Last-Minute | YourBanger"
+  title: "Last-Minute Gift Ideas That Don't Look Last-Minute | YourBanger.com"
   description: "Need a gift fast?
 These last-minute gift ideas can be ready in hours but feel deeply personal.
 From custom songs to digital experiences—no shipping required."
 ---